shepmaster/ebene-rust/README.md

-# Strata-Rust
+# Ebene-Rust

-Strata-Rust is a unique way of exploring Rust code, aiming to answer questions like:
+Ebene-Rust is a unique way of exploring Rust code, aiming to answer questions like:

 - Which methods take a generic argument that implements the trait `Foo`?